Menu

 Run Lua online in your browser

-This is a free online Lua playground and code runner.
-Write Lua scripts directly in your browser, hit Run, and execute with the standard Lua interpreter in seconds — no luarocks, no build, no local install required.
-It's the fastest way to try a table trick, test a metatable, or work through a Lua scripting exercise.
+A free online Lua playground and code runner.
+Write Lua scripts in your browser, hit Run, and the standard Lua interpreter executes them in seconds.
+No luarocks, no build, no local install to configure first.

-Under the hood, the editor uses the same engine as VS Code (Lua syntax highlighting, autocompletion, error squiggles), and your code runs against the Lua interpreter on Alpine Linux with the standard libraries available — string, table, math, io, os, and coroutine.
-Whether you're learning Lua for game scripting, embedded config, or Redis scripting, this online Lua compiler goes from idea to output in seconds.
+The editor is built on the same engine as VS Code, so Lua syntax highlighting, autocompletion, and error squiggles all work.
+Code runs against the Lua interpreter on Alpine Linux, with the standard libraries available — string, table, math, io, os, and coroutine.
+Good for learning Lua for game scripting, embedded config, or Redis scripting.

 What makes this Lua playground useful